arunkd13/arunkd13.github.io/content/blog/apcnf.md

 grow a grain of food crop after [Mucuna](../search-for-mucuna) as it leaves the field rich with nitrogen and reduced weed growth.
-Also, I am hoping that as the soil structure improves, it can percolate more of the rain water which can allow growth of crops without irrigation.
+Also, I am hoping that as the soil structure improves, it can percolate more of the rain water allowing plant growth during the dry spells.

 2. **Diverse crops including trees**